-- 1. To apply integration to compute multiple integrals, area, volume, integrals in polar and Cartesian coordinates, in addition to change of order and vector integration. - 2.
-To acquaint the student with the concepts of vector calculus, needed for problems in all engineering disciplines - 3.
-To find the Analytic functions using the Cauchy Riemann equations and they will learn mapping properties of elementary functions and mapping properties of some special transcendental functions.
-They will understand relations between conformal mappings and quadratic differentials and how geometric structures are changing under conformal mappings. - 4.
-To evaluate complex integrals using the Cauchy integral formula and the residue Theorem and to appreciate how complex methods can be used to prove some important theoretical results. - 5.
-Laplace transform and inverse transform of simple functions, properties, various related theorems and application to differential equations with constant coefficients
+- 1. Apply integration to compute multiple integrals, area, volume, integrals in polar and Cartesian coordinates, in addition to change of order and vector integration. - 2.
+Acquaint the student with the concepts of vector calculus, needed for problems in all engineering disciplines. - 3.
+Find the Analytic functions using the Cauchy Riemann equations and they will learn mapping properties of elementary functions and mapping properties of some special transcendental functions. - 4.
+Understand relations between conformal mappings and quadratic differentials and how geometric structures are changing under conformal mappings. - 5.
+Evaluate complex integrals using the Cauchy integral formula and the residue theorem and to appreciate how complex methods can be used to prove some important theoretical results. - 6.
+Laplace transform and inverse transform of simple functions, properties, various related theorems and application to differential equations with constant coefficients.